tov/feature-probe-rs/README.md

 compile parts of our libraries or programs.
 It's possible to allow users to specify what features to enable, but detection is better, because users get all the features that their version of Rust supports.
 And while we could check the rustc version, it's better to probe for individual features.
-That way, code will work both on nightly, and on stable releases after particular features stabilize, without changes.

 ## Usage